Pseudopupil: Pseudopupil analysis technique

-The pseudopupil analysis technique is used to study neurodegeneration in insects like Drosophila.
+The pseudopupil analysis technique is used to study neurodegeneration in insects like Drosophila, where specimens are genetically engineered with transgenes to model neurodegenerative diseases such as Huntington's chorea.
 An adult Drosophila eye consists of nearly 800 unit ommatidia which are repeated in a symmetrical pattern.
-Each ommatidium contains 8 photoreceptor cells each of which forms a rhabdomere (7 and 8 rhabdomere are overlapping therefore, only 7 are visible at any given plain focus).
+Each ommatidium contains 8 photoreceptor cells, each of which forms a rhabdomere (rhabdomeres 7 and 8 overlap vertically; therefore, only rhabdomere 7 is visible externally).
 Neurodegeneration leads to loss or degradation of photoreceptors.
 By visualizing and counting the intact rhabdomeres, degradation level can be measured.
 Thus, analyzing the pseudopupil can permit empirical study of neurodegeneration.